Bikram48/JobMarketAnalysis/README.md

 - **Creating State-Based Job Analysis**:
   - A new column, **state_abbr**, was created by extracting the **state abbreviation** from the **location** column to allow for state-based job distribution analysis.

-Here's the updated **Analysis** section to include the points you've mentioned:

----

 ## Data Analysis

 After importing the cleaned data into **SQLiteStudio**, various SQL queries were performed to extract valuable insights.
 The analysis focused on understanding the distribution of **job postings**, **applicants**, **employment types**, **companies**, **states**, and **salaries** within the **data-related roles**.
 Key insights extracted from the data include: